vivacebelles/Test-files/README.md

 01/29/2018

 Added more files through the Python Training.
 Weirdly enough, Py3 is not doing accepting the def main() in the coding that I've been doing, and I haven't exactly figured out why.
 But, I'm learning about objects and classes more thoroughly now.
 So, progress is great!

+02/13/2018
+It's been a while!
+So, I've done some more essential training with Python on Lynda with the new Python 3 module.
+Funnily enough, there is a distint difference since the print is a function now that some of the old code doesn't work from python 2 to 3.
+Will be updating!